Why Are My Tape In Extensions Falling Out?

 How to Fix Tape In Extensions That Are Slipping

-Remove the slipping extension using a professional bond remover formulated for tape adhesives.
+• Remove the slipping extension with a professional tape bond remover.

-Clean the weft thoroughly to remove all adhesive residue.
+• Clean the extension tab and remove all adhesive residue.

-Reinstall carefully with correct sectioning, spacing, and placement.
+• Reinstall with correct sectioning, spacing, and placement.

 FAQ: Common Questions About Tape In Extensions Falling Out